 If an item is questionable, the final decision will be made by the TSA officer on duty.
 But you really don’t want to be in such a situation in the first place, so be smart and edit your bag before arriving at the airport.
 To that end, having a carry-on with an easy access front pocket is useful to store items that you may have to quickly take out during security.
 Arlo Skye’s new carry-on is designed specifically with this in mind.

-Note: The TSA just announced that it will ask passengers to keep all personal items, including phones, keys, and wallets, inside their carry-on bags to avoid potential contamination from the security trays. 👏👏👏
+Note: The TSA recently announced that it will ask passengers to keep all personal items, including phones, keys, and wallets, inside their carry-on bags to avoid potential contamination from the security trays. 👏👏👏

 For US travel, here’s the full list of acceptable items to carry on.